graphix-asterixdb/graphix-asterixdb.github.io/docs/installation.md

             GD.Dependencies D
     SELECT  *;
     ```
-    If no errors are raised, then Graphix is sucessfully installed.
+    If no errors are raised, then Graphix is successfully installed.

 ## Upgrading AsterixDB for Graphix